Design-related Tooling Scripts

 OTP Memory Map Translation Script

-The gen-otp-mmap.py script is used to translate the OTP memory map definition Hjson file into documentation and SV package collateral.
-The memory map definition file for top_earlgrey is currently located at hw/ip/otp_ctrl/data/otp_ctrl_mmap.hjson.
+The gen-otp-mmap.py script can also be used to translate the OTP memory map definition Hjson file into documentation and SV package collateral.

 $ cd ${PROJ_ROOT}

-The seed value used for generating OTP-related random netlist constants can optionally be overridden with the --seed switch when calling the script directly.
+The --topname switch is mandatory and is used to select the given topname’s hjon configuration file.
+The seed value used to generate OTP-related random netlist constants can optionally be overridden with the --seed switch when calling the script directly.
 Otherwise that seed value is taken from the Hjson file, or generated on-the-fly if the Hjson file does not contain a seed.

 Life Cycle State Encoding Generator